drshahizan/HPDP/2526/assignment/A2/Group Potato/big_data.md

 ### 7.1 Summary of Key Observations

-This assignment gave us a hands-on work to understand how different three popular libraries can perform on the exact same task.
-The key lesson is that handling big data is not just about picking a powerful library.
-A lot of the improvement came from how we loaded the data like fewer columns, smaller data types, processing in chunks before any scalable library was even involved.
-Without the optimisations we applied (column selection and data type downcasting), Pandas would crashed straight away.
-Even after we fixed that, it still used over 10 GB of RAM.
-That is a real limitation in any environment with restricted memory, like the free tier of Google Colab.
+This assignment provided a hands-on opportunity to evaluate how three popular data processing libraries perform on the same large-scale analytical task.
+The key lesson is that handling big data is not only about choosing a powerful library, but also about applying the right optimisation strategies during data loading and processing.

-Next, Dask could actually solved the memory problem pretty well using only 1,715 MiB by splitting the data into partitions.
-However on a single machine, the overhead of managing all those partitions meant it was no faster than Pandas in total time.
-Dask's real strength would show in a distributed setting, not here.
+A significant improvement came from strategies such as loading fewer columns, using smaller data types, processing data in chunks, and sampling before scalable libraries were applied.
+Without column selection and data type downcasting, Pandas could not process the full dataset reliably in Google Colab.
+Even after optimisation, Pandas still used 10,144.82 MiB of memory, showing the limitation of in-memory processing in restricted environments.

-On the other hand, Polars was the standout.
-It completed the same 100M-row aggregation in 13.52 seconds.
-It is about 4.5× faster than the other two libraries while keeping memory usage reasonable.
-Its lazy evaluation and rust-based engine made a visible difference in the actual numbers.
+Dask successfully reduced memory usage to 1,735.06 MiB by processing the dataset in partitions.
+However, its total execution time was 64.4362 seconds due to scheduling and partition management overhead on a single machine.

-Among all the big data strategies, **data type optimisation** had the single biggest impact.
-Downcasting columns from int64 to int8/int16/int32 cut memory usage by over 80%.
-It is a simple change with a huge payoff and it is something we would apply in any future data project.
+Polars was the strongest performer in terms of speed.
+It completed the same full-dataset aggregation in 14.4207 seconds, making it approximately 4.95× faster than Pandas and 4.47× faster than Dask while maintaining reasonable memory usage.

 ### Reflection on Learning